pantheon-systems/documentation/source/content/drupal-9.md

 1. [Fill out this form](https://docs.google.com/forms/d/1lahWKMT2VHXfr9hg15VIQY2Kn6z_j77o7Te6hZqsNgw) to get access to our “Drupal 9 Early Access” group.
 Once you are added, you'll have access to a new "Drupal 9 Early Access" site creation option from your Pantheon Dashboard.

-1. Spin up a new "Drupal 9 Early Access" site with `ic-demo-2020-` as a site name prefix (i.e., `ic-demo-2020-d9-preview`).
+1. Spin up a new "Drupal 9 Early Access" site!
 This will give you the [Drupal 9 starter codebase](https://github.com/stevector/drupal-9-project) and will automatically trigger a Composer install and `git commit` on site creation.

 ## Create a Drupal 9 Site with Continuous Integration via Build Tools